stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

 1. In computer science, every written (graphic) character of human language (letters, digits, symbols, etc.) is encoded by assigning it a number.
 This allows characters to be stored, transmitted, and transformed using digital computers.
 To convert a character to its numerical representation, use the Python ord() function.

-    Write a program to display numerical representations of the following characters:
+    Write a program to print numerical representations of the following characters:

     a, b, z, A, B, Z, 1, =, +, €

     ```python
     ###
-    # A program to display numerical representations of characters.
+    # A program to print numerical representations of characters.
     #
     print(f'a {ord('a')}')
     print(f'b {ord('b')}')